 Don’t blame the audience for not following the message – it is the communicator’s responsibility to clarify the message.
 Use words they understand, illustrations that are meaningful, and check for understanding.
 Make sure the audience “gets it.”
 Pay attention to the feedback they convey and respond appropriately.

 Communication that is successful resonates with the audience.
 Most audiences want and need an intellectual connection, which provides new and current information, and an emotional connection, which personalizes the information and shows application of how they can benefit from what they have heard.
 Data and facts provide the intellectual connection that is made with an audience, while stories provide an emotional connection.”
 (2)

 Would you like to conquer miscommunication?
 Me too!
 Let’s make it our goal to create effective communication – not miscommunication.

 “Nothing is so simple that it cannot be misunderstood.” ~ Freeman Teague, Jr.

-Mayfield B, Stetzler S. Effective Nutrition Communication is Effectively Designed.
+Mayfield B, Stetzler S. Effective Nutrition Communication is Strategically Designed.
 In: Mayfield B, ed.
-The Academy of Nutrition and Dietetics Guide to Nutrition Communication.
-To be published late 2019.
+Communicating Nutrition: The Authoritative Guide.
+Academy of Nutrition and Dietetics, Chicago, IL.
+2020, page 47.

 If you like this content, please share it: